draeder/newpass/README.md

 $ npm i newpass -g
 ```

-You may also download the binaries to run as a local executable on your OS (Mac, Linux, Windows) from the `bin/exe` folder.

 ## Usage
 ### Generate a random password
 Prints a random cryptographically secure password to the terminal